riskportal/network-tutorial/docs/2_network_input.md

 # Loading a Network

-RISK supports multiple file formats for network input, each with its own dedicated loader function.
-These loaders return a processed `network` object compatible with clustering, annotation, overrepresentation, and visualization.
+RISK includes dedicated loader functions for multiple network formats.
+Each returns a standardized `networkx` graph object for downstream analysis.

 ---